Holsteiner: Nineteenth century

-With Baroque type and a minimally marked, bay coat, this horse resembles earlier Holsteiners.

-The 19th century brought a change to European horse breeding: compact and powerful Baroque horses were replaced by the fleet English Thoroughbred as the primary animals used to improving local horse breeds.
+The 19th century brought a change to European horse breeding: compact and powerful horses were replaced by the fleet English Thoroughbred as the primary animals used to improving local horse breeds.
 Improvements in roads and the development of the locomotive meant long coach rides were less often required.
 As a result, the emphasis fell on producing elegant, attractive carriage horses.
 Cleveland Bays and their Thoroughbred-infused relatives, Yorkshire Coach Horses, were imported from Britain to refine the Holsteiner, but the breed still maintained an even temperament.
 The same organizational efforts that enabled the construction of railways and better roads also affected horse breeding.
 In the 1860s, the state-owned stud farm (Landgestüt) at Traventhal was established under the Prussian Stud Administration.
 Traventhal, like other state studs, provided local private horse breeders with affordable access to high-quality stallions.
 The Duke of Augustenburg was particularly influential, importing fine Thoroughbred stallions and encouraging locals to use them.
 In 1885, Claus Hell Senior authored a breeding goal for the Holsteiner horse:

 A refined, powerful carriage horse with strong bone structure and high, ground covering strides, which at the same time should possess all the qualities of a heavy riding horse.

 The Holsteiner stud book was founded by economic advisor Georg Ahsbahs in 1891, and within five years he helped to found the Elmshorn Riding and Driving School.
 This establishment, which is today home to the Verband sires, was the first such school in the world.
 Assignment of each mare family a stem number (stamm) was practiced even in the very beginning, and has allowed breeders to track the performance of female families.
 So well-organized and well-protected were the 19th century Holsteiners that one of the Thoroughbred sires imported by the Duke of Augustenburg is represented by several modern descendants.